 The President

-The President receives explicit authority to make the award despite the usual legal restrictions.
+Receives explicit authority to make the award despite the time limits that would normally apply.

-They may need to support the final review, documentation, and implementation of the award decision.
+May handle the final review, documentation, and logistics if the award moves forward.

 Congress

-Lawmakers are using a private, case-specific bill rather than changing the broader medals system for everyone.
+Acted through a single-case bill rather than changing the broader medals system for everyone.

 Other veterans with old valor claims